Validator FAQ

 - All delegators get:

-Then, each delegator can claim their part of the 79.2 Atoms in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim their part of the 79.2 ATOM in proportion to their stake in the validator's staking pool.

 # How are fees distributed?

-Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if they include more than the strict minimum of required precommits.
+Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if the proposer includes more than the strict minimum of required precommits.

-When a validator is selected to propose the next block, they must include at least 2/3 precommits of the previous block.
-However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
+When a validator is selected to propose the next block, the validator must include at least 2/3 precommits of the previous block.
+However, an incentive to include more than 2/3 precommits is a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
-Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
+Of course the proposer must not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
-This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.
+This mechanism aims to incentivize non-empty block proposals, better networking between validators, and mitigates censorship.

-Let's take a concrete example to illustrate the aforementioned concept.
-In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission rate and has 20% of self-delegated Atoms.
-Now comes a successful block that collects a total of 1025.51020408 Atoms in fees.
+For a concrete example to illustrate the aforementioned concept, there are 10 validators with equal stake.
+Each validator applies a 1% commission rate and has 20% of self-delegated ATOM.
+Now comes a successful block that collects a total of 1025.51020408 ATOM in fees.

 First, a 2% tax is applied.
-The corresponding Atoms go to the reserve pool.
-Reserve pool's funds can be allocated through governance to fund bounties and upgrades.
+The corresponding ATOM go to the reserve pool.
+The reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-1005 Atoms now remain.
-Let's assume that the proposer included 100% of the signatures in its block.
-It thus obtains the full bonus of 5%.
+1005 ATOM now remain.
+For this example, the proposer included 100% of the signatures in its block so the proposer obtains the full bonus of 5%.

 9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100